HyperMOOC: Augmenting MOOC Videos with Concept-based Embedded Visualizations: HyperMOOC

-\textit{\uline{Focused.}} Given the limited prevalence and high complexity of eye-tracking devices, \toolName{} currently implements a mouse-hover-based focus proxy as an alternative to eye-tracking.
+\sideicon{./icon-focus.png} \textit{\uline{Focused \wl{(Real-time Detail-on-Demand)}.}} Given the limited prevalence and high complexity of eye-tracking devices, \toolName{} currently implements a mouse-hover-based focus proxy as an alternative to eye-tracking.
 Specifically, when learners focus on a single element by hovering the mouse over it for more than 3 seconds, the tool prompts further augmentation of that element.
 It allows the system to identify the user's focus and provide additional explanatory information or highlighting around the concept they are attempting to understand.

-\textit{\uline{Paused.}} Learners \textit{Pause} the video and switch to \toolName{}'s full mode by clicking on elements within the video.
-The full mode globally supports two \textit{Keyboard-mouse} interaction modes: hovering and clicking.
+\sideicon{./icon-pause.png} \textit{\uline{Paused \wl{(On-demand Exploration)}.}} \wl{When learners \textit{Pause} the video, \toolName{} seamlessly transitions to its full exploratory mode, expanding the embedded visualizations to reveal comprehensive concept relationships and cognitive paths.} The full mode globally supports two \textit{Keyboard-mouse} interaction modes: hovering and clicking.
 Learners can hover over concepts or other elements to display their original content or click to navigate.
 When the hovered element is a concept, the content in the \textit{Demonstration} area changes to the explanation flow of the selected concept (Fig.~\ref{interaction}-b2), facilitating a continuous understanding of the knowledge.
 Additionally, learners can select the currently focused concept using the video preview (Fig.~\ref{interaction}-c).